Hiroki Sekine: Kashiwa Reysol

+Reims

 On 12 January 2025, Sekine signed with Reims in France.
+On 26 June 2026, Sekine was loaned by Holstein Kiel in German 2.
+Bundesliga, with an option to buy.

 International career

 Sekine was parto of the Japan U23 squad that won the silver medal in the 2022 Asian Games.

 On 4 April 2024, Sekine was called up to the Japan U23 squad for the 2024 AFC U-23 Asian Cup.
 In the 2024 AFC U-23 Asian Cup final, while Japan was leading 1–0 against Uzbekistan, he conceded a penalty in the 96th minute.
 Leo Kokubo later saved the penalty shot from Umarali Rakhmonaliev, securing the title for Japan.
 In July 2024, he was named in Japan's squad for the 2024 Summer Olympics.

 In October 2024, he received his first call up to the Japan national team, replacing the injured Kota Takai for the 2026 FIFA World Cup qualification matches against Saudi Arabia and Australia.

 He made his senior team debut in away match against Australia at June 2025.